michelin/suricate-widget-tester/README.md

 ## Download

-You can download the Suricate Widget Tester as a fat jar from the [GitHub releases page](https://github.com/michelin/suricate-widget-tester/releases).
+You can download the Suricate Widget Tester as a fat jar from the [GitHub releases page](https://github.com/michelin/suricate-widget-tester/releases) (requires Java 21).

-Please note that Java 21 is required starting from version 1.1.0 (Java 8 before).

 ## Install